keiran-rowell/keiran-rowell.github.io/_posts/2026-06-01-coal-tar-in-GR.md

 Look into the clinical effects of the drug.
 I don’t know.
 It seems that you might look in that direction. **It converges with the mauve-Perkin-Canister line**.
-But all I have is the molecule, the sketch . . .
+But all I have is the molecule, the sketch...
 Methoneirine, as the sulfate.
 Not in Germany, but in the United States.
 There is a link to the United States.
 A link to Russia <span class="page-ref">166</span>